What is your greatest musical passion?

 Worship is the heart of who we are, how we learn, and what we do as a community of faith.
 Being mindful of the priority of worship gives us permission to engage every generation to be the church in all its forms.
 Not only do we worship together, we learn and serve together as well.

-Kelly is the proud mom of three "almost all grown" kids.
+Kelly is the proud mom of three grown children, and lives in South Minneapolis with her partner, Katie, and their two rescue dogs, Romeo Oreo and Pastor Baxter.
 She is a creative thinker, teacher, curator, and designer of faith formation; called to walk alongside ECLC children, youth & families.
 Kelly is also passionate about the ministries of online engagement, and spiritual care, with a fondness for Mexican coffee, non-fiction, and community-building arts.
 She enjoys the energy of the city and quiet early mornings at the cabin; experiencing new people, cultures, and traditions; and new ways of learning.
-She is a graduate of the University of St. Thomas, with studies at Texas Lutheran University, Golden Valley Lutheran, and the University of Minnesota.
+She is a graduate of the University of St. Thomas, with additional studies at Texas Lutheran University, Golden Valley Lutheran College, and the University of Minnesota.

 ECLC Lay Leaders - COUNCIL OF MINISTERS